 The biggest contract we’ve lost in Texas is still largely paper based and we’ve announced plans… to halve our print based test processing facilities nationwide. …That work freezes up actually to take much more of a lead in developing the next generation of better, smarter digitally-led assessments which meet the understandable concerns of parents and teachers….

-According to the settlement…, Pearson used its nonprofit foundation to develop Common Core products in order to win an endorsement from a “prominent foundation.”
+Last year the Pearson Charitable Foundation — the nonprofit arm of the largest education publishing company in the world — paid $7.7 million in fines to the state of New York after authorities found that it had broken state law by helping its for-profit parent.
+How?
+By helping it develop Common Core educational products and by paying travel expenses for potential clients to attend education conferences.Nonprofit organizations are not supposed to be helping for-profit companies make money.
+Oops. …According to the settlement…, Pearson used its nonprofit foundation to develop Common Core products in order to win an endorsement from a “prominent foundation.”
 A story by my Washington Post colleague Lyndsey Layton said that Pearson used the foundation to develop Common Core products, including courses, to win an endorsement from a “prominent foundation,” which happened to be the Bill & Melinda Gates Foundation, which was a prime funder of the Core from its creation.

 Indeed, Pearson has its hand in so many education services that corporate executive Donald Kilburn confidently predicted on an earnings call last summer that the North American division would flourish even if states and school districts had to cut their budgets.As long as sales reps can show that Pearson products get results, Kilburn said, “the money will find a way to come to us.”But the POLITICO review found that public contracts and public subsidies — including at least $98.5 million in tax credits from six states — have flowed to Pearson even when the company can’t show its products and services are producing academic gains.

 Pearson’s broad reach in American education is evident in the variety– and dollar value– of its contracts.
 POLITICO found that millions in taxpayer dollars and student tuition have flowed to Pearson in deals without competitive bids and through contracts set up to protect Pearson’s profits, even when promised results don’t materialize.